 Along with art forms and festivals, traditional costumes for the Khmer people are the quintessence of culture, because they are not only closely associated with the life of production and cultural activities but also the pride of the village.
 Nowadays, the integration of modern culture, especially the trend of foreign culture, is posing many difficulties and challenges in preserving and promoting the beauty of traditional costumes of ethnic minorities, including the Khmer people.

-FOREIGN WORSHIP IS ON THE RISE
+THE FOREIGN WORSHIP TREND IS ON THE RISE

 Khmer girls in traditional costumes perform.
 Photo: HT